Record Ages of Scale Invariant non-Markovian Random Walks: Abstract

 \section{Abstract}

 How long is needed for an observable to exceed its previous highest value and establish a new record?
-This time, known as the age of a record, has given rise to a growing number of theoretical studies in recent years \cite{godreche2017record,majumdar2020extreme}.
-Its importance stems from its crucial role in quantifying record statistics in fields as diverse as physics \cite{Jensen2006}, finance \cite{barlevy2008identification,wergen2011record} or climate studies \cite{morit2022,amaya2023marine,coumou2013,Redner2006}.
-Until now, general methods for determining record age statistics have been limited to observations of either independent random variables or successive positions of a Markovian (memoryless) random walk (RW) \cite{godreche2017record,majumdar2020extreme}.
-However, as soon as the evolution of a given observable results from the interaction with hidden degrees of freedom, memory effects cannot be neglected \cite{guerin2012non,guerin2016mean}.
-Examples of time series involving memory effects include data of soil \cite{Crescenzo2022,sabbarese2020} and air \cite{brody2002} temperatures, river flows \cite{zhang2008,movahed2008}, nucleotide sequence locations \cite{peng1992long,Peng1994} and Ethernet traffic \cite{leland1991high,Fowler1991,leland1993}.
-Here we develop a theoretical framework to determine record age statistics in the presence of memory effects.
-Our analytical approach shows that the algebraic decay of the record age distribution is strongly influenced by the past and is characterized by an explicitly determined exponent.
-These theoretical predictions are confirmed by both numerical simulations and experiments on diverse representative non-Markovian RW models.
-We further demonstrate the practical relevance of our results by showing that they also apply to real time series with memory effects, in fields as diverse as genomics, climatology, hydrology, geology and computer science.
+This time, known as the age of a record plays a crucial role in quantifying record statistics.
+Until now, general methods for determining record age statistics have been limited to observations of either independent random variables or successive positions of a Markovian (memoryless) random walk.
+Here we develop a theoretical framework to determine record age statistics in the presence of memory effects for continuous non-smooth processes that are asymptotically scale-invariant.
+Our theoretical predictions are confirmed by numerical simulations and experimental realizations of diverse representative non-Markovian random walk models and real time series with memory effects, in fields as diverse as genomics, climatology, hydrology, geology and computer science.
 Our results reveal the crucial role of the number of records already achieved in time series and change our view on analysing record statistics.